lmarena/lmarena.github.io/_posts/2024-09-30-agent-arena.md

 ## Introduction

 With the rapid growth of Large Language Model (LLM) agents, the need for a unified and systematic way to evaluate them has become paramount.
-Assessing agents based on granular function calling or task-specific performance doesn't capture their overall capabilities.

 LLM Agents are being used across a diverse set of use-cases, from search and code generation to complex tasks like finance and research.
-In practice, these agents are built using LLM models (e.g GPT-4, Claude, Llama 3.1), frameworks (LangChain, LlamaIndex, CrewAI, and plenty more), and tools (code interpreters, APIs like Brave Search or Yahoo Finance).
+We take the view that LLM agents consist of three components - LLM models (e.g GPT-4, Claude, Llama 3.1), frameworks (LangChain, LlamaIndex, CrewAI, etc), and tools (code interpreters, APIs like Brave Search or Yahoo Finance).

-With so many emerging providers in all three of these categories, with often nuanced differences in capability and performance, there are endless combinations of agents that can be built, but no definitive way to evaluate them against each other.
+With so many emerging providers in each of these categories, with often nuanced differences in capability and performance, there are endless combinations of agents that can be built, but no definitive way to evaluate them against each other.

-It's important to clarify the point about the nuances in model and framework performance.
-We note that there are hundreds of robust evaluations of LLMs on various benchmarks (code, summarization, q&a) and similarly, numerous documentations of the differences in capabilities/tools of frameworks.
+It's important to clarify the point about the nuances in model and framework evaluation.
 For example, let's say I wanted to build a financial assistant that retrieves the top performing stocks of the week.

 > **❓What model should I use?** One model have been trained on far more financial data 💸, while another may excel in reasoning ♟️ and computation ➗.